A few questions with author Daisy Pearce

 Free Reads is a free manuscript assessment scheme for talented authors on low incomes.
 It is specifically for writers who would have difficulty meeting the standard TLC cost and who would benefit from professional assessment.

-Find out more about Free Reads on the New Writing South website.
+Find out more about Free Reads.